Angela-Park-JE/Practical_Statistics/README.md

 +☺️ I hope I can handle the codes in R beyond python after studying this book.

-`This repository was been in Feb 28 2022`
+`This repository was created in Feb 28 2022`